-The Quad SPI device provides for a special mode following a read, where the next read may start immediately in Quad I/O mode following a 12 clock setup.
-This controller leaves the device in this mode following any initial read.
-Therefore, back to back reads as part of separate bus cycles will only take 20 clocks to read the first word, and 8 clocks per word thereafter.
-Other commands, however, such as erasing, writing, reading from the status, configuration, or ID registers, will take require a 32 device clock operation before entering.
+Both controllers provide for a special mode following a read, where the next read may start immediately in Quad I/O mode following a 12 clock setup for the QSPI controller, or 16 clocks for the EQSPI controller.
+Both controllers leaves the device in this mode following any initial read.
+Therefore, back to back reads as part of separate bus cycles will only take 20 clocks (24 for EQSPI) to read the first word, and 8 clocks per word thereafter.
+Other commands, however, such as erasing, writing, reading from the status, configuration, or ID registers, will require a 32 device clock operation before entering.